igorski/zCanvas/README.md

     const zCanvas = require( "zcanvas" );

-    const cvs = new zCanvas.canvas( opts );
-    const spr = new zCanvas.sprite( opts );

-    zCanvas.loader.loadImage( ... );
-    zCanvas.collision.pixelCollision( spr, spr2 );
+    // do something with zCanvas-properties:
+    // "canvas", "sprite", "loader", "collision"

-After which you can subsequently use a tool like Browserify to build your application for the browser.
+After which you can subsequently use a tool like Browserify to build your application for the browser (note that a utility like Babel is necessary to transpile the ES6 code to ES5, if necessary).

 RequireJS: